finom/use-change/README.md

 **The hook supports two overloads**
 1. Explicit store use.
 At this case you pass the store object to `useChange` hook: `useChange<T>(object: T, key: string)`
-2. Implicit store use where the store object is passed as `Provider` value and the listenable property is located in a nested object from the store `useChange<T>(storeSelector: (store: T) => object, key: string)`, where `storeSelector` is a path to a store object.
+2. Implicit store use where the store object is passed as `Provider` value and the listenable property is located in a nested object from the store `useChange<T>(storeSelector: (store: T) => object, key: string)`, where `storeSelector` is a path to a store object as a one-line function.

 **Store is mutable, state is immutable.** Think of store as of tree with trunk and branches that never change and on the branches there are leaves that can fall and grow infinite number of times.